-Equine law cases are kind of like the television show Survivor, but in real life, the challenge is to outwit, outlast and out-finance your opponent.
-Finding your best equine attorney, based on your needs and individual preferences, will help you stay on course as you navigate the legal process.
+Equine law cases are kind of like the television show Survivor.
+In real life, the challenge is to outwit, outlast, and out-finance your opponent.
+Finding your best equine attorney, based on your needs and individual preferences, will help you stay on course as you navigate the equine legal process.

 So how do you find a qualified equine attorney?
 Honestly assessing your needs is an important first step.

 Equine attorneys handle a broad range of matters including contracts and liability releases that work to prevent legal risks from becoming legal problems.

 As many equine related legal matters involve disputes, you want an attorney that will be honest regarding the validity of your perceived case.
 What you don’t want is an attorney to tell you what you want to hear.
 That’s why it is important to discuss your case with multiple equine attorneys if you don’t have a trusted advisor.
 It is during this time you should provide truthful details to get the best answers.

 “A good equine attorney is, first and foremost, a good attorney,” says equine attorney Lisa Boswell from Wellington, FL.
 She adds an equine attorney will not only understand horse-related issues, as well as be able to effectively communicate that information to non-horse people, like a judge or jury.